 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-sweet potato brownies stacked on board
+sweet potato brownies stacked on parchment paper.

 How to Make Vegan Sweet Potato Brownies